tleonhardt/examples/02-compiling/setuptools/SETUPTOOLS_README.rst

 For those desiring to use setuptools with Cython
 ================================================

+NOTE as of Jan 2017:
+Setuptools appears to work fine with Cython now.
+Ignore everything below ...

 Note that the ``Cython.Build.cythonize()`` utility creates plain, non-monkey-patched ``distutils.Extension`` objects.
 These do not work out of the box with setuptools, due to various (some would say perfidious)